Send your enquiry.

 How can you prove that mould is making you sick?

 If you think the damp and mould in your rental property is making you unwell, we recommend speaking to your GP as soon as possible.
 If you go on to make a housing disrepair claim, this will help to prove a link between the mould and your physical injuries.
 We can also ask a medical expert to write a report, confirming that your health has suffered due to prolonged exposure to damp and mould.

 Can you refuse to pay rent if you have mould?

-You should continue to pay your rent, even if your landlord is refusing to address the damp and mould problem in your rental property.
-Otherwise, your landlord will have cause to evict you.
+You should continue to pay your rent, even if your housing association or council is refusing to address the damp and mould problem in your rental property.
+Otherwise, your housing association or council will have cause to evict you.
 Instead, you should contact our housing disrepair solicitors about making a claim.
 This allows you to recover a percentage of your rent, along with other damages.
 In the meantime, we recommend that you pay your rent in full.

 Do you have a claim?
 Find out now

 Living in a damp, mouldy environment is not good for your health.
 It is not something you should have to put up with as a tenant.
-If your landlord is failing to meet their repair responsibilities, meaning you have been living with damp and mould for months on end, please contact us at Ashmans Solicitors.
+If your housing association or council is failing to meet their repair responsibilities, meaning you have been living with damp and mould for months on end, please contact us at Ashmans Solicitors.
 We specialise in housing disrepair claims and can help you further.
-We offer a free assessment of your claim, so you can find out whether you have grounds to sue your landlord without having to pay for legal advice.
+We offer a free assessment of your claim, so you can find out whether you have grounds to sue your housing association or council without having to pay for legal advice.

 If you do decide to make a claim, we will run the case on a no win, no fee basis.
 This provides you with total financial protection, as you only pay our legal fees if your claim succeeds.